 Custom layers cannot be added to components or styled via a component property.
 They must be positioned and styled as individual, custom layers.

-The term property refers to a couple different concepts in Mapbox Studio including layer properties and component properties.
+The term property refers to a couple different concepts in Mapbox Studio including component properties and layer properties.
 Both refer to options for styling map features, but vary in how they work.
 You can also add or remove entire components to customize your map style.

 A component property is one of a few available options for styling a single component.
 A single component property can control multiple layer properties across several layers.
 Values for component properties are often defined using a toggle (on or off), a dropdown menu with a few options, or a slider with several options along a scale.